Christianity in Japan: Missionaries and early expansion

 The first appearance of Christianity in Japan was the arrival of the Portuguese Catholics in 1549.
 Navarrese missionary Francis Xavier arrived in Japan with three Japanese Catholic converts intending to start a church in Japan.
-The local Japanese people initially assumed that the foreigners were from India and that Christianity was a new "Indian faith".
+The local Japanese people initially assumed that the foreigners were from India and that Christianity was a new Indian faith.
 These mistaken impressions were due to already existing ties between the Portuguese and India; the Indian state of Goa was a central base for Portuguese India at the time, and a significant portion of the crew on board their ships were Indian Christians.

-Later on, the Roman Catholic missionary activities were exclusively performed by Jesuits and mendicant orders, such as the Franciscans and Dominicans.
+Later on, the Catholic missionary activities were exclusively performed by Jesuits and mendicant orders, such as the Franciscans and Dominicans.
 Francis Xavier (who would later be canonized a Catholic saint for his missionary work), Cosme de Torres (a Jesuit priest), and Juan Fernández were the first who arrived in Kagoshima hoping to bring Christianity to Japan.
 Xavier and the Jesuit order were held in good esteem, and his efforts seem to have been rewarded with a thriving community of converts.
-At baptism, these converts were given Portuguese "Christian names" and encouraged to adopt Western cultural habits.
+At baptism, these converts were given Portuguese Christian names and forced to adopt Western cultural habits.
 This practice contributed to suspicions that the converts were in reality foreign agents working to subvert the local social order.

 The earliest success Christianity witnessed in Japan occurred in Kyushu.
 Conversions of local warlords like Ōmura Sumitada, Arima Yoshisada, and Ōtomo Sōrin led to the conversion of many of their subjects.
-The conversion of several elites in the area was likely due to the decentralized nature of the Sengoku period where warlords vied for control among themselves.
+The conversion of several elites in the area was likely due to the decentralized nature of the Sengoku period (1467-1615) where warlords vied for control among themselves.
 This power vacuum led some warlords to believe that being more open to external sources of power and legitimacy as a possible method to gain an advantage.
-As several daimyos and their subjects converted to Christianity, the destruction of Buddhist and Shinto temples and shrines would often accompany it, with the Jesuits also contributing to the destruction and persecutions.
-Buddhist monks and Shinto priests would face persecution by being forcefully evicted out of their religious sites, be forced to marry, or pressured to convert.
+As several daimyos and their subjects converted to Christianity, the destruction of Shinto shrines and Buddhist temples would often accompany it, with the Jesuits also contributing to the destruction and persecutions.
+Buddhist monks and Shinto priests would face persecution by being forcefully evicted out of their religious sites, be forced to marry, or forced to convert.